 F=Filter drip or hand wash pot

-Mountain name: such as blue mountain (Jamaica), chaya mountain (Indonesia), cuville mountain (costa rica), culistar mountain (Cuba), Kilimanjaro (Tanzania), mount hagan (Papua New Guinea) and other famous brands.
+Mountain name: such as blue mountains (Jamaica), chahah (Indonesia), couver mountain (costa rica), kurista mountain (Cuba), Kilimanjaro (Tanzania), hagan mountain (Papua New Guinea) and other well-known brands.

 Grade/brand: Each country is based on its own criteria as follows: